hectorbennett/command-pattern/README.md

 ```

+### History class

-The History instance keeps a log of each action and also instructions on how to revert them.
+The History instance keeps a log of each action and also instructions on how to revert them:

 ```python
 # python/src/history.py